 - Insurance: 12.2%

-Many elements go into reducing attrition from performance management and employee engagement to compensation and benefits to reward and recognition.
-However, the most important thing may simply be to align your hiring strategy to show people what life in the role and company are really like.
+Many elements go into reducing employee attrition from performance management and employee engagement to compensation and benefits to reward and recognition.
+However, despite all the employee retention tips in this post, the most important one may simply be to align your hiring strategy to show people what life in the role and company are really like.
 Recruiting individuals who have the right skills, want to do the job and share the values and ambitions of the organisation will go a long way to eliminate expensive hiring mistakes and unnecessary employee turnover.

 If a disengaged employee stays, then our own research suggests that they’re three times more likely to be unproductive as someone who feels they’re a good fit for the company and the role.
 Each organisation will need to find the churn rate that is right for their businesses.
 Too high and performance and reputation can be badly damaged, too low and creativity, diversity and innovation can be lost.